anwerkamalrizvi/AssignmentsPFLab09/README.md

 >This file contains  PF LAB 09 Assignment with addition of 2 classtasks.

 ## Questions (qn.c)
-<br>Write a C function that takes two numbers as input and returns their product.
+<br>1.Write a C function that takes two numbers as input and returns their product.
-<br>Write a function that checks if a given number is even or odd.
+<br>2.Write a function that checks if a given number is even or odd.
-<br>Write a program that takes a destination string and a source string as input.
+<br>3.Write a program that takes a destination string and a source string as input.
 Then, take
 an integer n as input and append only the first n characters of the source string to the destination.
 Print the new concatenated string.
-<br>Write a program that initializes a 2D character array with a list of words.
+<br>4.Write a program that initializes a 2D character array with a list of words.
 Then, take a
 word as input from the user and check if it exists in the array.
 Display "Found" if it’s there, otherwise display "Not Found".
 ## More Problems (mpn.c)